Northeast Fisheries Observer Program

 The National Marine Fisheries Service (NMFS) has an extensive program to monitor and observe living marine resources and associated communities to provide information on biota, their habitats, and the human activities and actions that may impact coastal and ocean ecosystems.
 Data are the foundation of scientific advice, which provides information to management to support decision-making.
 A more consistent flow of high quality, credible information is required to improve decision-making.
 To collect the quantity and quality of data necessary, NMFS intends to improve its capacity to conduct surveys and to conduct research and studies for better understanding of ecosystems.
 Although vessel self-reporting is often utilized, only limited data collection demands can reasonably be placed on the captain and crew.
 Observers are the only independent data source for some types of at-sea information such as bycatch composition and mortality, and marine mammal, sea bird and sea turtle interactions.

+The NEFOP observer program covers states in the Northeast and Mid-Atlantic.
 For information on the goals of the NEFOP observer program, how observer data are used, the categorization of observed fisheries, and vessel responsibilities and safety requirements for carrying observers please see the NEFOP Observer Duties or NEFOP Fact Sheet.

 Northeast Fisheries Observer Program Contract Information